Antisemitism in the United States: Israel-related allegations

+Gaza-related allegations

-The October 7, 2023 Israel–Hamas conflict has significantly impacted the prevalence of antisemitism on college campuses across the United States.
+The October 7, 2023, Israel–Hamas conflict has significantly impacted the prevalence of antisemitism on college campuses across the United States.
 Many Jewish students and organizations have reported an increase in harassment, discrimination, and intimidation during and after protests linked to the conflict.
 Examples include instances of swastika graffiti on campus property, the assault of students for expressing pro-Israel views, and overall increases in antisemitic acts, especially on college campuses.
 These incidents have intensified debates over free speech and the responsibilities of universities to address hate speech.

+After October 7, 2023, antisemitism became one of the biggest problems Jewish students faced on campus.
+More Jewish students worried about antisemitism and Israel related opposition rather than being worried about normal college worries, including grades, jobs, and social life.

 Reports from the Anti-Defamation League (ADL) highlight a marked increase in antisemitic incidents following October 7, 2023.
 The ADL documented 5,204 antisemitic incidents in the months following the conflict, a sum greater than the total amount of incidents from all of 2022.
 On college campuses, incidents spiked by 321%, totaling 922 reported cases.
 Fifty-two percent of post-October 7 incidents referenced Israel, Zionism, or Palestine.
 Despite the focus on these geopolitical issues, antisemitic incidents unrelated to Israel also increased by 65% year-over-year, underscoring the widespread nature of the problem.

+Triggered by a Feb 26, 2024 protest to stop a UC Berkeley campus event organized by Club Z, the U.S. House Committee on Education and the Workforce opened an inquiry on March 19th to investigate allegations of antisemitism on campus.